Abyza/push-unity-project-using-git/README.md

 # unity-project-file-using-git
+make sure you have a personal access token so you can clone a repo

 # How to upload a unity project file on GitHub using git

 step 1 Make the GitHub repo
-make sure you enable the read me and gitignore choose unity
+make sure you enable the readme and gitignore and choose unity

-step 2 make the project in unity make sure you have a personal acccess token so you can clone a repo step 3 clone the github repo in any folder (git clone "urlof github repo")
+step 2 make the project in unity

+step 3 clone the GitHub repo in any folder (git clone "URL of GitHub repo")

-step 4 copy the contents of the clone folder paste it into the inside of the project file of unity
+step 4 copy the contents of the clone folder and paste it into the inside of the project file of unity

 step 5 inside the folder of the unity project file run git bash